WithoutHaste/WinFormsExtensions/documentation/LayoutHelper.md

 # LayoutHelper

-Helper for placing and sizing controls in a Form.
+Helper for placing and sizing controls in a Form relative to each other.

-Chain location and size directions together, then apply the layout to a control.

-Location and size methods can be chained in any order. `Apply(Control)` must be the last command.
-Add the control to its parent after using LayoutHelper.
+Uses method chaining for a fluent writing style.
+Location and sizing methods can be chained in any order. `Apply` must be the last command.

+Add the control to its parent after using `LayoutHelper`.

-Syntax example: `LayoutHelper.Top(form).Left(form).Right(form).Height(25).Apply(control);`
+Syntax example:
+`LayoutHelper.Below(toolStrip).MatchLeft(otherControl).Right(form).Height(25).Apply(control);`

 ## Location/Size relative to parent control